Take a Little Risk

 Shaun Urton performs a solo from Mattress Suite

 Mattress Suite is pure Keigwin: deceptively tricky, gestural, quirky, humorous, athletic and tender.
-It is balletic only by a significant stretch of the definition, tailor-made for the highly technical Keigwin + Company.
-RNZB dancers will never look like K+C when they perform this work, and that’s okay.
+It is balletic only by a significant stretch of the definition, tailor-made for the highly technical modern dancers of Keigwin + Company.
+RNZB dancers will never look like K+Co when they perform this work, and that’s okay.
 As ballet dancers, they bring something new and different to a piece that wasn’t necessarily designed for their strengths.

 This is the second Keigwin piece RNZB has performed, and in doing so the company proves that ballet dancers can challenge themselves without compromising their foundational aesthetics—that is, without losing themselves.
 Check out this clip of RNZB dancer Shane Urton performing a solo from Mattress Suite, followed by Larry Keigwin discussing his work.